scaleoutsystems/fedn/examples/welding-defect-detection/README.md

 ## Experiments with results

 Below are a few examples of experiments which have been run using this example.
-A centralized setup has been used as baseline to compare the federated setup to.
+A centralized setup has been used as baseline to compare against.
 Two clients have been used in the federated setup and a few different epoch-to-round ratios have been tested.

 ### Experimental setup